 If you wish to edit an existing APN, first select the APN to edit under the Defined APNs section on the left.
 The information for that APN will then appear in the Add an APN field to the right, and you can then edit it.
 Click the Save Changes button to save your changes.

 Make Default.
 If you wish to change the default APN, select an entry in the list of Defined APNs and then click Make Default.
 This APN will now be the default APN on the other context control pages.
-Note: The pop-up message below warns you that APN's have been updated and changed and to re-check your settings.

 SMS